-The strawberry tartlets are delicious pastries with lemon custard and a heart of strawberry compote inside that can also be replaced by a good jam.
-The recipe uses gluten-free and plant-based ingredients, making it suitable for those with lactose intolerance.
+The strawberry tartlets are delicious pastries made with rice shortcrust pastry with oil, lemon custard, and a heart of strawberry compote inside which can also be replaced with a good jam.
+The recipe uses gluten-free and plant-based ingredients, making it suitable for those who are lactose intolerant.
+Try them with almond milk custard.

-If you don’t want to miss all the new recipes, follow me on my FB page, on my IG profile and on my Youtube channel.
+If you don’t want to miss any new recipes, follow me on my FB page, on my IG profile, and on my YouTube channel.

 - Difficulty: Medium